airbr/morganwebdev.org/content/posts/github-mentoring.md

 Example company database project built with MySQL utilizing foreign key relationships and a variety of data types.
 Committed over a week long period; plans to expand project in future.
 References: Chapter 3-5 Database programming 5th edition

-### It may still just be in fact school work but it is rebranded and gives a different impression: it speaks with a voice from you, not the school or tutorial.
-It is literally just rewording a few words in your description: I reccomend doing this with everything and at least doing it for your 4-6 pinned repos.
+## It may still just be in fact school work but it is rebranded and gives a different impression: it speaks with a voice from you, not the school or tutorial.
+It is literally just rewording a few words in your description: I recommend doing this with everything and at least doing it for your 4-6 pinned repos.

 # Have 4-6 Pinned repositories with full Readmes

 [Pinned ReadMes are what the viewer will definitely see when they see your profile (the default is to show your most popular repos)](https://github.blog/2016-06-16-pin-repositories-to-your-github-profile/).
-If you do not do much more try and pin 4-6 of your Repos and make them have good full ReadMe's.
+If you do not do much more try and pin 4-6 of your best repos and make them have good full ReadMe's.

 Full ReadMe example: [project FreeSpot circa 2016/2017](https://github.com/airbr/freespot/blob/master/readme.md)

 Freespot isn't perfect but its one of the Github projects that got me my job.
 Admittedly I haven't changed the ReadMe much or updated the project much since then.
-Some of what is in the Readme isn't fully inline with my own advice.
-Again, your readmes dont have to be perfect!
+Some of what is in the ReadMe isn't fully inline with my own advice.
+Again, your ReadMes don't have to be perfect!

 What makes FreeSpots readme a "full readme"?